terraform-aws-modules/terraform-aws-rds-aurora/examples/multi-az/README.md

-# PostgreSQL Example
+# AWS RDS Multi-AZ Example

-Configuration in this directory creates a PostgreSQL Aurora cluster.
+Configuration in this directory creates a PostgreSQL RDS Multi-AZ cluster.
+This is *NOT using the Aurora engine.
+See more details [here](https://aws.amazon.com/blogs/aws/amazon-rds-multi-az-db-cluster/)

 ## Usage